Frequently Asked Questions (FAQ)How do I get started?

 One caution on using Excel.
 It is not a data base program, so it does not maintain the rows of the spreadsheet as records..
 That is, if you don’t select all columns when doing a sort, you can destroy the data integrity.
 If you sort only the latitude column, but not the rest of the data, that makes the waypoints useless.

 I have had some success and some failures in scanning and OCRing (Optical Character Recognition) waypoint lists.
 Try all the OCR software you can find to see what works best.
 OCR software comes with every scanner and you can also get the FreeOCR software that I find useful too.
 I also use Readiris Pro since it has more user input like being able to identify a spreadsheet as such.
 However, it too screws up a lot.
 Once I have a reasonable copy, I either use Word or Excel or both to get it into a CSV file for importing.
 I make lots of use of the Global Search and Replace function to either add commas or delete unnecessary stuff.
-It is best if the page does not have grid lines as they usually screw up the scanning process.
+It is best if the page does not have grid lines as they often screw up the scanning process.

 Some handy techniques.